surifirstpin/Acubi_documentation/Version.5/Visualization_Types_and_Settings.md

 - <b>Points :</b> on selecting the checkbox it enables pointers for the data range in line chart.

-- <b>Point style :</b>This will specify how the data points to appear on chart. below are the list of options are available.
+- <b>Point style :</b>This will specify how the data points to appear on chart. below are the list of options available.
   - Circle
   - Triangle
   - Rectangle